For the basics of TCQ, see TCQ Basics

 Converting even some of the 400-plus pages of this site into even just one other language will be a daunting challenge.
 But it is a goal that will be pursued in the future.

-9. On logos, graphics, and photos on this website
+9. On photos, logos, and graphics on this website

 Like the “Nonfiction” label, the “Guaranteed TCQ” label can be presented in any font, color, size, and location.